episerver/SocialQuicksilver/README.md

 *By default SetupDatabases.cmd use the default SQL Server instance.
 Change this line `set sql=sqlcmd -S . -E` by replacing `.` with the instance name to use different instance.

 Note: SQL scripts are executed using Windows authentication so make sure your user has sufficient permissions.

+### Episerver Social Configuration

+1. In Visual Studio, open the **web.config** file found in the root of the **EPiServer.Reference.Commerce.Site** project.
+2. Update this file with your Episerver Social configuration, as described in the [Getting Connected](http://world.episerver.com/documentation/developer-guides/social/social_platform-overview/Installing-Episerver-Social/#GettingConnected) section of the developer guide.

 Styling
 -------